josuamanuel/js-awe/README.md

 }
 ```

 the Plan utility is recommended when we have a complex tree, and you want to manifest explicitly this async flow.
-For example, This utility would be a good tool for an API that generate its response based in different calls to other APIS.
-Specially if some of the calls needs to be call in sequence and others can be run concurrently.
+For example, This utility would be a good tool for an API that generates its response based on different calls to other APIS.
+Especially if some of the calls need to be called in sequence and others can be run concurrently.

 When it is not recommended:

 - Simple async flows.
 Introducing another tool to learn may not be worth it.
-- You hate frameworks and abstractions.... totally get it.
+- You hate frameworks and abstractions.
+I get it!

 ## Chrono